 “She’s here because she has Alzheimer’s,” I told him.
 I’d hinted at it back at his apartment, but I hadn’t flat out said it, and I needed to prepare him for this visit.

 He said nothing in response.
 Unlike Hank downstairs, I didn’t even warrant a nod of acknowledgment.

-I gritted my teeth against a flare of annoyance.
+I gritted my teeth against a spark of annoyance and forced my tone to neutral.
 “I don’t know if today is a good day or a bad day, so get ready to repeat yourself a couple of times.
 She might ask the same question more than once.
 If she does, just go with it.
 Don’t point out the fact that she’s already asked the question.
 It’ll just confuse her and make everything worse.”